herbowicz/herbowicz.github.io/_posts/2017-06-04-12-Lines-is-a-new-type-of-font.md

 layout: single
 published: true
 comments: true
-title: '12 Lines is a new type of font'
+title: '12 Lines is a new Type of Font'
 Category: Demo
 tags: [font]
 lang: en-EN